emilpriver/go-hugo-portfolio/content/blog/github-actions/using-github-actions-with-private-repositories-in-the-same-organization-a-solution-for-golang-projects.md

 After this, we were able to use `go mod vendor` within our Github Action.

-Here's the full setup script:
+Here’s the full setup script:

 ```yaml
 jobs: